 Taylor joined Watsi on December 31st, 2013.
-Six years ago, Taylor became the 13th member to automatically support a new Watsi patient every month.
-Since then, 6,459 more people have become monthly donors!
-Taylor's most recent donation traveled 8,500 miles to support Martha, a produce seller and mom from Kenya, to fund a mastectomy for breast cancer treatment.
+Seven years ago, Taylor joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Taylor's most recent donation traveled 8,500 miles to support Felix, an elementary school student from Kenya, to fund a fracture repair surgery so he can move his arm.